There’s a Holiday for That: Wacky Holidays to Celebrate Every Day of the Year

 Ride Like the Wind Day (Aug 23)

-Some people hate random holidays.
+Some people kind of hate random holidays in general.
 There will always be that one person on Facebook causing a stink because “Wasn’t it just National Dog Day yesterday??”
 No, that was International Puppy Day.
-Get it right or pay the price.
-(That’s my 1000th* 90’s reference on this blog – another moment worth celebrating.)
+So let’s calm down and just find a dog to hug, k?

-So in honor of Corn Fritters Day, and Ice Cream Day, and my own birthday (shameless plug for birthday love), here’s a comprehensive list of wackadoo holidays that you can celebrate any way you’d like.
+So in addition to Corn Fritters Day (July 16) and Learn Your Name in Morse Code Day (Jan 11), and Wear Pajamas to Work Day (April 16), here’s a comprehensive list of wacky holidays that you can celebrate any way you’d like.
 Hashtag, tweet, post, send cards, get a piñata – whatever.
 But by all means, like my grandmother says – “Live it up!”

-(Actually you really should get a piñata if you haven’t done that in a while.
+Actually you really should get a piñata if you haven’t done that in a while.
 I had one for my 22nd birthday and a decade later it remains one of my top 25 life memories.
-This one would work well for September 19th, leaving plenty of time for shipping.
-You’re welcome.)
+This one would work well for September 19th.
+You’re welcome.

 With confetti, ice cream cake, and lots of love,